GabrielMoreau/uvmat-doc/help/README.md

 Calibration coefficients can be displayed with the GUI *geometry_calib.fig* described below.
 Field transform from pixel to physical parameters is performed by the function _phys.m_ in UVMAT/transform_field, which calls the pointwise transform functions _phys_XYZ.m_ (from image to physical coordinates) and _px_XYZ.m_ (from physical to image coordinates), as well as _phys_ima.m_ which transforms images.
-When an image or PIV velocity field is opened by uvmat, the transform function 'phys' is automatically loaded as described in [#a4.6Fieldtransforms section 4.6].
+When an image or PIV velocity field is opened by uvmat, the transform function 'phys' is automatically loaded as described in [section 4.6](#46-field-transforms).

 ### 8.2 The GUI geometry_calib.fig